Boulogne-sur-Mer, 22nd August 2022.

 There was another exhition about the construction of the Calais port, above that, on the third floor was a viewing platform.

-I looked back at France and wept from my soul, my family had so much history there, estranged by my g-grandmother Leonie Blaire.
+I looked back at France, my fathers family had so much history here in Normandy.
 A shuttle bus took me and other passengers to passport control.
 I was reminded by British customs to sign my passport, going through for me was easy but I overheard other passengers being questioned about their visit to the UK.

 I walked around an empty ferry as the first to board were foot passengers; the exchange machine swapped £1 for a mere 52p in Euros; think I will keep hold of them for now.
 And about to exit the ferry at a Dover, I so did not want to return to the UK, does it show?